 There’s no debate that online marketplaces are rapidly reshaping the future of retail.
 Marketplace ERP integration helps a business scale up and take care of operations.
 As well as it handles activities from order receiving, shipping, warehouse management, and more.

-For example, moving order data between some marketplace such as Amazon, eBay, Walmart,….
-They requires a substantial manual process for most sellers.
-By implementing the Integration, the flow of order, product, and inventory data in and out of Amazon and other marketplaces transfer faster with standardized workflows.
+For example, moving order data between some marketplaces, such as Amazon, eBay, and Walmart, requires a substantial manual process for most sellers.
+By implementing the integration, the flow of order, product, and inventory data in and out of Amazon and other marketplaces transfers faster with standardized workflows.